 The credit is worth 40% of the qualified first-year pay of workers who worked at least 400 hours.
 For employees who worked at least 120 hours but less than 400 hours in their first year, the credit is lowered to 25% of their qualified first-year wages.
 Most businesses can get about $2,400 in WOTC.

 To take advantage of this money-saving tax credit, you’ll need to complete IRS Form 8850 before you make an offer to your potential employee.
-To learn more about this powerful tax savings tool, read our article on the work opportunity tax credit.

-11. Claim the Deduction on Home Office Expenses
+10. Claim the Deduction on Home Office Expenses

 Many small business owners can deduct the cost of operating a qualified home office.
-With the home office deduction, you can write off some of the costs of running your home when you do your taxes.
+With the home office deduction, you can write off some of the costs of owning your home when you do your taxes.

-12. Deduct Your Mileage Expenses
+11. Deduct Your Mileage Expenses

 In the old days, taxpayers tried to keep manual mileage logs and it was a pretty big hassle.
 But now, there are many great mileage tracking apps that will run in the background of your phone and automatically record the start and stop of each trip.
 At the end of the day, you just swipe left or right to separate business from personal trips.

-13. Convert Your Sole Proprietorship to an S-corp
+12. Convert Your Sole Proprietorship to an S-corp

-The primary tax advantage of converting your sole proprietorship to an S-corp is payroll tax savings.
-In a sole proprietorship, all of the business income is subject to both self-employment tax, which is the equivalent of payroll taxes paid by employees, and income taxes.
+- In a sole proprietorship, all of the business income is subject to both self-employment tax (the equivalent of payroll taxes paid by employees) and income taxes.

-With an S-corp, only W-2 wages and salary paid to the owner are subject to payroll taxes.
+- With an S-corp, only W-2 wages and salary paid to the owner are subject to payroll taxes.
 The business income remaining after owner compensation is subject to income taxes but not payroll taxes.

-However, not all payments are treated the same for payroll tax purposes.
 Wages paid are taxable for payroll tax purposes, but other business payments—such as interest, rent, and shareholder distributions—aren’t.
 Therefore, you can save payroll taxes by withdrawing money as rent, interest, and shareholder distributions instead of wages.

-1. Minimize Your Compensation
+1. Minimize Your Compensation as an S-corp shareholder

 As a shareholder/employee, your compensation must be paid through the payroll system and have payroll taxes withheld from it.
 The way to save payroll taxes is to minimize your compensation while finding other ways to withdraw the cash you need.